andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-## ⚠️ Warnings #2 of 3: Trigger overhead performance
+## ⚠️ Warning #2: Trigger overhead performance

 - Triggers are scalable to a point
 - What is that point?
-50K inserts/?
+Good up to 50K inserts/second?
 Trigger functions are one type of commit latency.
 - Could mitigate with a partitioned table, minimal indexes and constraints
 - Otherwise move to async approach e.g. logical replication, CDC etc. (beyond this scope)